FaeInterestingWorld/.github/profile/README.md

 Models trained only on language could be like a person viewing shadows in Plato's cave.
 3D video data may be closer, but is it enough?

+Independent AGIs that are more similar to us are more able to cooperate with us.

-Language is still important as it allows for the communication with ourselves (consciousness), other humans (cooperation) and external stores of knowledge (books and documents).
+Language is still important as it allows for the communication with ourselves (narrative of self), other humans (cooperation) and external stores of knowledge (books and documents).
 Language acts as an important interface and translation layer but may not be core.

 Active inference and dynamical systems modelling may underlie language.